MrBoombastic/OSINTCord/README.md

 ## Options:

-You can use some default options from the already provided [.env](.env) file.
+You can use some default options from the already provided [.env](.env.example) file.

 - When you want to dump guild members, set `MODE` to `MEMBERS` and set
   - `GUILD_ID`: The guild ID you want to get data from.
   - `CHANNEL_ID`: The channel ID, which also will be used to get data from.
-  - `SPACING`: Spacing between columns in output file.
+  - `SPACING`: Spacing between columns in an output file.
   - `TOKEN`: Your Discord account token.
   - `DELAY`: Delay between *some* requests.
   - `DICTIONARY`: Characters used by the bruteforce method.
 Case-insensitive, duplicates are ignored, sorted